ch1nq/better-ci/README.md

 # Better Github CI colors
-An extension the improves visual clarity in GitHub actions
+An extension the improves visual clarity in GitHub actions.
+No more squinting your eyes and doom scrolling through CI checks to find what you are looking for.

 - ✅ Bigger CI container
 - 🖌️ Colored by status